NautilusTrader

 • BinanceWebSocketClient: Low-level WebSocket API connectivity.

-• BinanceInstrumentProvider: Instrument parsing and loading functionality.
+• BinanceInstrumentProvider: Instrument parsing and loading.

-• BinanceSpotDataClient/BinanceFuturesDataClient: A market data feed manager.
+• BinanceSpotDataClient / BinanceFuturesDataClient: Market data feed manager.

 • BinanceLiveDataClientFactory: Factory for Binance data clients (used by the trading node builder).